sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sssd-ad</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The AD back end of the SSSD
+Short desc    : The AD back end of the SSSD
 URL          : https://github.com/SSSD/sssd/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : Provides the Active Directory back end that the SSSD can utilize to fetch
+Descript     : Provides the Active Directory back end that the SSSD can utilize to fetch
              : identity data from and authenticate against an Active Directory server.
 ```